Czirion/MAGs-workflow/README.md

-# Obtaining MAGs (Metagenome-Assembled-Genomes) from shotgun metagenomic sequencing data
+# Obtaining MAGs (Metagenome-Assembled Genomes) from shotgun metagenomic sequencing data
 This repository contains a pipeline to obtain Metagenome-Assembled-Genomes(MAGs) from shotgun metagenomic sequencing data.
 You will need:
   1. Access to a high-performance computing cluster.